Philadelphia Self-Help No-Fault Divorce Manual

-Marital property includes almost everything that either one of you acquired between the date of your marriage and the date of your final separation, regardless of whose name the title is in, such as a house, cars, bank accounts, furniture, pension, stocks and bonds, debts, etc., as well as any increase in value of property that you owned before the marriage.
+Marital property includes almost everything that either one of you acquired between the date of your marriage and the date of your final separation, regardless of whose name is on the title, such as a house, cars, bank accounts, furniture, pension, stocks and bonds, debts, etc., as well as any increase in value of property that either of you owned before the marriage.
 The Divorce Code (the divorce law in Pennsylvania) sets up a way to divide the marital property between you and your spouse.

 WARNING: You can lose your right to a share of the marital property if you fail to divide these assets and debts before you get divorced.

 Alimony, if you want support from your spouse after you get divorced